top of page

 The Dometic thermoelectric cooler is one of the best campervan coolers in this category.

-Thermoelectric coolboxes work in a simple way.
-They keep your food cool by heat reduction.
-A thermoelectric coolbox uses electricity to remove any hot air from the inside of the coolbox.
-This makes the temperature in the coolbox up to 20Ā°C cooler than the temperature or air outside in the campervan.
+Thermoelectric coolboxes work in a simple way, keeping your food cool by heat reduction.
+A thermoelectric coolbox uses an electric fan to remove hot air from the inside of the coolbox.
+This makes the temperature in the coolbox up to 20°C cooler than the temperature outside in the campervan.
+They don't chill air as effectively as compressor or absorption fridges, but are cheaper and use less power.
+This makes them good for budget-conscious campervan users who don't need a fridge running 24/7.

 Pros